wavyapp/zxing-cpp-emscripten/README.md

-# Building WebAssembly ZXing on Windows
+# Building WebAssembly ZXing on Windows or Unix/Linux

 The repository is based on [ZXing Emscripten build](https://github.com/kig/zxing-cpp-emscripten).